en_USEnglish

 • The proof-of-stake model enables faster transactions and lower fees than the previous proof-of-work model.

-• The proof-of-stake model allows Ethereum holders to "stake" their assets in "stake pools" that will earn rewards and increase their holdings over time.
+• The Proof of Stake model allows Ethereum holders to "stake" their holdings into "stake pools" that will earn rewards and increase their holdings over time.

-• Ethereum holders can now stake their assets on a number of popular exchanges such as Kraken, Coinbase and Binance.
+• Ethereum holders can now stake their holdings on a number of popular exchanges like Kraken, Coinbase, and Binance.

-• Ethereum 2.0 will implement a method known as "sharding", which will dramatically increase transaction speed, potentially raising its capacity to 100,000 transactions per second or more.
+• Ethereum 2.0 will implement a method known as sharding, which will significantly increase transaction speeds, potentially increasing its capacity to 100,000 transactions per second or more.

-• Visit cost The current transaction costs on the Ethereum network are very high, preventing many people from using it.
+• The current cost of transactions on the Ethereum network is very high, preventing many people from using it.

-• If this upgrade is successful, the resulting reduction in costs will make the network more convenient for average users.
+• If this upgrade is successful, the reduction in fees it will entail will make the network more convenient for average users.

-• Ethereum's upgrade could have a profound effect on its pricebecause its lower costs and faster transactions open up the network to a larger number of users.
+• Ethereum's update could have a profound effect on its price, because its lower fees and faster transactions open the network to more users.

 credit photo @unsplash